Federal judge rebukes William Barr over Mueller report

-A federal judge Thursday ordered the Justice Department to turn over former Robert Mueller’s full unredacted report, saying he doesn’t trust that Attorney General William P. Barr truthfully represented the special counsel’s conclusions.
+A federal judge Thursday ordered the Justice Department to turn over former special counsel Robert Mueller’s full unredacted report, saying he doesn’t trust that Attorney General William P. Barr truthfully represented the report’s conclusions.

 U.S. District Judge Reggie Walton said the Justice Department must submit the report to him because he saw discrepancies between Mr. Barr’s depiction of the special counsel’s report and the publicly released version.

-Judge Walton, who was appointed by President Judge George W. Bush, said he needed to do his own “independent verification.”
+Judge Walton, who was appointed by President George W. Bush, said he needed to do his own “independent verification.”

 “The speed by which Attorney General Barr released to the public the summary of Special Counsel Mueller’s principal conclusions, coupled with the fact that Attorney General Barr failed to provide a thorough representation of the findings set forth in the Mueller Report, causes the Court to question whether Attorney General Barr’s intent was to create a one-sided narrative about the Mueller Report — a narrative that is clearly in some respects substantively at odds with the redacted version of the Mueller Report,” Judge Walton wrote.